Unconventional Supersymmetry via the Dressing Field Method: Conclusions

 \section{Conclusions}

-In this work we had two aims.
-The first was to show how the \emph{matter ansatz}, on which rests the ususy approach to a unified description of gauge and matter fields within a single superconnection (super-gauge potential), emerges as a result of the application of the Dressing Field Method -- then challenging previous literature interpreting the ansatz as a mere gauge fixing.
+In this work we had two goals, 1. and 2. \mbox{Achieving}~1. entailed to show first how the \emph{matter ansatz}, on which rests the ususy approach to a unified description of gauge and matter fields within a single superconnection, emerges as a result of the application of the Dressing Field Method -- thereby correcting previous literature \mbox{interpreting} the ansatz as a mere gauge fixing.

-For concreteness, we illustrated the claim by considering the historically first and simplest ususy model, the AVZ model based on the supergroup $\rm{OSp}(2|2)$.
+For concreteness, we illustrated our claim by thoroughly working out the historically first and simplest ususy model, the AVZ model based on the supergroup $\rm{OSp}(2|2)$.
 To do so efficiently, we have first clarified the structure of the gauge supergroup and superalgebra arising from the bundle supergeometry underlying the model, and then exploited a new compact matrix notation, greatly streamlining the presentation of the model and clarifying the conceptual picture.
-We stress that such a matrix notation allows to effectively deploy the full power of the DFM -- see also its applications in twistor theory \cite{Attard-Francois2016_I, Attard-Francois2016_II, Francois2019}.
+We stress that such a matrix notation allows to effectively deploy the full power of the DFM -- see also in that regard its applications in conformal and twistor geometry \cite{FLM2016_I, Attard-Francois2016_I, Attard-Francois2016_II, Francois2019} which elucidated the geometric origin of the field space underlying the algebraic classification of Weyl anomalies in conformal field theory \cite{PhysRevLett.98.261302}.
 We then applied the DFM to the most general $\mathcal{OS}p(2|2)$ gauge theory with connection $\mathbb A_{\mathfrak{osp}}$: the Grassmann-odd component of the susy-invariant dressed connection $\mathbb A_{\mathfrak{osp}}^\upsilon$ is precisely of the form \eqref{matterans}/\eqref{dressed-psi} of the matter ansatz.
 Through the DFM framework, $\mathbb A_{\mathfrak{osp}}^\upsilon$ is furthermore easily shown to behave as a standard gauge potential under the residual bosonic gauge subgroup $\mathcal{S}pin(1,2)\times\mathcal U(1)$ of $\mathcal{OS}p(2|2)$, giving the correct gauge transformations for the Lorentz and $\rm{U}(1)$ connections and the spin-$1/2$ field.